-Thy do so few managers delegate effectively?
+So why do so few managers delegate effectively?
 My experience in management, teaching, and coaching leaders confirms there are two major reasons front-line leaders do not delegate.
 First, they do not clearly understand the concept of delegation, and second, they do not understand how to delegate.
-But before you read about the four steps to effective delegation, it is critical that you understand and avoid the five delegation pitfalls.